 if you elect to boot into Recovery OS and use the spctl kext-consent command approach.

-After installing the Mobile Filter, you need to enable security and privacy preferences.
+After installing the Relay Smart Agent, enable security and privacy preferences.
 This step only needs to be done once for every device.

 Navigate to System Preferences > Security & Privacy.
 Click on the lock icon at the bottom left to unlock changes and enter your password.
 Click the Allow button to authorize software initiation.

 You must have the LightspeedUserAgent.dmg file in order to perform an uninstall